Newly Received Plant Care

 - Always use soil appropriate for your setup—indoor potting mix for houseplants, outdoor mix for patio plants, etc.

-- Choose the right pot size: too large holds excess water; too small dries too fast and can cause root congestion.
+- Choose the right pot size: too large can hold excess water; too small dries out too quickly and may cause root congestion.

 - Water slowly and thoroughly until it drains from the bottom.
-In general, wait until the top layer of soil dries a bit and the pot feels lighter before watering again.
-For succulents, wait until nearly dry; for tropicals, keep evenly moist.
+In general, wait until the top layer of soil dries slightly and the pot feels lighter before watering again.
+For succulents, allow the soil to become nearly dry; for tropicals, keep it evenly moist.

 - Always water after transplanting to help settle the soil around the roots.